A beginners guide to init containers

 It can also change the file system before starting the app container based on certain logic.
 It can also be used to limit the attack surface by keeping certain tools as part of init containers.
 Init containers can also delay the start of the main containers by having some precondition check; unless they are met, it will keep trying the init containers.

-Writing with init containers
+Writing and using init containers in Kubernetes

 To write the init containers, we have to specify that in the spec section.
 In the spec section of the pod, we have to define the init containers.
 There can be one or more init containers.
 It will be running sequentially.
 The first init container runs, and then it completes.
 Then the second one runs, it completes, and then the containers will start.
 None of the pod's lifecycle or probes can be used for init containers.
 That's pretty much it about the init containers.